cuiwanyun/cuiwanyun.github.io/_pages/about.md

 🔥 ***News*** 🔥
 ------
+1. 2024/03.
+We release the <Technology and Security White Paper on the Application of Large Language model in Finance> with Ant Groupt and BCTC.
-1. 2023/12.
+2. 2023/12.
 One paper accepted to AAAI 2024.
-2. 2023/07.
+3. 2023/07.
 We released the large language model FinChat, which outperforms ChatGPT (3.5) on C-Eval.
 Congrats to our research team!
 [FinChat intro](https://mp.weixin.qq.com/s/v6ZSiBu07kJ4_n58kfGqiQ)
-3. 2023/06.
+4. 2023/06.
 Are you interested in training your own large model chatbot?
 Check out the dataset collection we have gathered: [LLMDataHub](https://github.com/Zjh-819/LLMDataHub)
-4. One paper accepted to ACL 2023.
+5. One paper accepted to ACL 2023.
-5. One paper accepted to ACL Findings 2023.
+6. One paper accepted to ACL Findings 2023.
-6. One paper accepted to NeurIPS 2022.
+7. One paper accepted to NeurIPS 2022.
-7. I was recognized as the AI 2000 Most Influential Scholars Honorable Mention (2012-20221) by AMiner, rank 31 in the database field.
+8. I was recognized as the AI 2000 Most Influential Scholars Honorable Mention (2012-20221) by AMiner, rank 31 in the database field.

 📝 PUBLICATIONS
 ======